SDP-GeoHunt/geo-hunt/README.md

     <a href="https://codeclimate.com/github/SDP-GeoHunt/geo-hunt/test_coverage"><img src="https://api.codeclimate.com/v1/badges/76d4967c5d3d48e7022f/test_coverage" /></a>
 </div>

-The GeoHunt project is an Android game developed in Java that encourages users to explore new locations by taking pictures of their surroundings and challenging other users to find and reach the location where the picture was taken.
+The GeoHunt project is an Android game developed in Kotlin that encourages users to explore new locations by taking pictures of their surroundings and challenging other users to find and reach the location where the picture was taken.
 Users can register and create their account, take pictures and upload them to the game's server, view a list of their active challenges, and view the leaderboard to see who has the